anuri73/Scala-Interview/src/functional.md

     > For a given set of argument it will always return the same result
     > Referentially transparent (function call could be replaced by result of function)

+### Exactly what is a (pure) function?

+    A function with input type A and output type B (written in Scala as a single type: A => B) is a computation which relates every value a of type A to exactly one value b of type B such that b is determined solely by the value of a.

 ### What is side effect?

     > Reassigning a variable